Candles, diffusers, oil heaters, etc

 - type of consumer likely to be at particularly risk

 The Food Imitations (Safety) Regulations 1989 apply particularly to candles that could be mistakenly eaten by children or present a choking hazard.
 Examples would be candles with the same shape or smell as fruit, sweets, chocolates or cakes.
 These Regulations prohibit the marketing, import and manufacture of products that look like food stuffs but are not edible.
-In particular they prohibit the supply of any goods that have one or more of the following:
+In particular they prohibit the supply of any goods that have one or more of the following that children could confuse with food and put them in their mouth, or suck or swallow them, possibly causing death or injury:

 See 'Food imitations' for more information.